Port Credit: History

-The location of Port Credit was in the 1700s, the land of the Mississauga Ojibwe band.
+The location of Port Credit was in the 1700s, the land of the Mississauga Ojibwe Indigenous people.
 The location became used as a meeting place between the band and white traders, and the river was known to them as the Missinhe or "trusting creek".
 To the French and later the English the mouth was known as "Port Credit" and a trading post was established in 1720, where goods were traded or bought on credit.
 The earliest reference is on a map drawn in 1757 by La Broquerie.

 The first permanent structure built by the English at the site was the Government Inn (1798–1861), on the east bank of the river.
 Lieutenant Governor John Graves Simcoe had ordered construction of the Inn to serve as a way station for travellers by land and lake, and it was leased to a succession of residents until its destruction by fire.

 In 1805, the Mississauga gave up much of the surrounding lands, but retained the Credit River, which they held in esteem as the favourite resort of their ancestors.
 After the War of 1812, the numbers of Mississauga dwindled and they gave up their lands except for a reserve at the mouth, believing the King would protect the land for them in the face of settler encroachment.

 Outside the reserve, a village plan was laid out in 1834 and for several years, Port Credit was a thriving harbour community used by the natives and settlers jointly.
 Village lots were sold to settlers by the natives and the Port Credit Harbour Company, which developed the harbour, was jointly owned.
 The harbour was a working fishing port and a regional trading centre for grain and other agricultural products.
 A lighthouse was in use from 1882 to 1918 and remained standing until destroyed by fire in 1936.